FAQs

 Visit the “Connect” page for more on getting involved.

-The ACA promotes the safety and wellbeing of Archdale residents through the following actions:
+The ACA promotes the safety and well-being of Archdale residents through the following actions:

 • Regular reporting of safety hazards including damaged safety signs, blocked storm drains, road hazards, and tree hazards.

-• Supporting and assisting in the Neighborhood Watch program reinstatement
+• Supporting and assisting in the Neighborhood Watch program reinstatement.

-• Providing improved communications on county contacts and resources through our community website
+• Providing improved communications on county contacts and resources through our community website.

 • Responding to individual complaints and concerns as appropriate.